DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 Capacity: 4 passengers

-Notes: Since 2008, several versions have succeeded each other.
-The last one is the Phenom 100EV, released in 2018.
+Notes: Since 2008, several versions have been produced.
+The latest is the Phenom 100EV, released in 2018.

 Price: 4.5 million euros